chargehound/chargehound-slate/source/includes/_disputes.md

 }
 ```

-In order to work with managed or connected account integrations that charge directly, you will need to attach the Stripe account id to the dispute using the `account_id` parameter.
+In order to work with Stripe Managed or Connected account integrations that charge directly, you will need to attach the Stripe account id to the dispute using the `account_id` parameter.
 When you recieve a webhook to your Connect webhook endpoint, get the `user_id` from the event.
 The `user_id` is the Stripe account id that you will need to set.

 ### Parameters: